 Now let’s juxtapose the BPO agent against the appraiser.
 An appraiser is a qualified professional who goes through serious training, and then is supervised for two years before being able to work on their own.
 Plus the appraiser’s sole objective is to appraise the property; they don’t do it in hopes of getting REO listings from the banks.
 Appraisers are qualified to appraise, take the time to take all factors into consideration, and generally speaking, give fair market values.
 They are regulated and are subject to consequences if they don’t do their job right.

 Don’t get me wrong, I know that there are bad appraisers and great BPO agents, but that’s not the norm.
-We are in a serious mess and its being exacerbated for what?
+We are in a serious mess and its being exasperated for what?
 Lenders think that they are saving time and $300 per property, but in reality, thousands of hours are wasted disputing BPO values and getting nowhere.
-It takes time to dispute a bad BPO value on a file, months to resolve the issue with the lender… months that the property sits on the lender’s books, the sellers and buyers are left in limbo, while values continue to drop.
+There is rarely a file that I don’t have to dispute the value on, and sometimes it takes months to resolve the issue with the lender…months that the property sits on the lender’s books, the sellers and buyers are left in limbo, and the values continue to drop.

 Can’t we put an end to this insanity?
 Please!
 Lenders/Investors are losing thousands and thousands of dollars on short sales and foreclosures, yet they are worried over a $400 appraisal?
 Am I the only one who is confused about this lack of common sense?

 Lender and Investors: PLEASE…JUST ORDER AN APPRAISAL AND HELP US HELP YOU!

 Help lots of people and have a great day!

 Patty Da Silva, CDPE©, RESS®, AHWD®, e-PRO®, GREEN, CFS, TRC, RSPS